CityOfLosAngeles/aqueduct/dags/public-health/covid19/README.md

 ## Homeless Shelter Data
 The City uses a shelter data management to a system run by [GetHelp](https://gethelp.com).
 This includes bed counts, shelter service information, and historical data.
 The DAG `get-help-to-esri.py` loads shelter data from the GetHelp shelter management platform and uploads it to ESRI for GIS analysis and dashboarding.
 API documentation for the GetHelp system can be found in
 [this Google spreadsheet](https://docs.google.com/spreadsheets/d/1n08OgJ6BCFnbSxGMyY9v9vDFN8jqz_xgZEk7x7-vUUA/edit?usp=sharing/#gid=864625912).
-This DAG deliberately outputs similar ESRI feature layers to the above approach using the Google Form.
 Our ESRI map layers are public and listed in the [Data Sources section](#data-sources).

 ## Hospital Bed and Equipment Availability Data